 Sarasota Audubon Society Nature Center Address: 999 Center Road, Sarasota, FL 34240

-A new, relocated eBird Hotspot (combining three prior locations) provides recent sightings for the Celery Fields.
+A single eBird Hotspot provides recent sightings for the Celery Fields.
 An additional Hotspot is available for Ackerman Park.

 The Celery Fields

-CROWLEY MUSEUM AND NATURE CENTER is a 185-acre private preserve located on ecologically sensitive land northwest of Myakka River State Park.
+CROWLEY MUSEUM AND NATURE CENTER is a 191-acre privately-owned preserve located on ecologically sensitive land northwest of Myakka River State Park.
 The preserve is dedicated to discovery of “Old Florida” pioneer history and conservation of native habitat.
+In September, 2022, with collaboration between the property’s leadership, Sarasota County, and the Conservation Foundation, the property was placed under a conservation easement providing for its permanent protection.
 A wide, two-mile long, self-guided nature trail winds through five Florida habitats.
-The trail includes a half-mile boardwalk leading through a mixed hardwood swamp to an observation tower overlooking Tatum Sawgrass Marsh and the Myakka River.
+The trail includes a half-mile boardwalk—closed for reconstruction until further notice—leading through a mixed hardwood swamp to an observation tower overlooking Tatum Sawgrass Marsh and the Myakka River.
 Trails are suitable for all ages and abilities, but may be slippery after rain.
 The preserve is usually open to the public at 10 a.m. on several days each week, weather permitting.
-Phone the Nature Center (941-322-1000) or visit their Facebook page to be sure the park is open, or to obtain details about the “early morning bird walk,” (see below).
+Phone the Nature Center (941-322-1000) or visit Crowley’s Facebook page (https://www.facebook.com/Crowleyfl/) to be sure the park is open.
+A guided “early morning bird walk” is also available seasonally (see Insider’s Tip).
 An admission fee is required.
+Parking and restrooms are available.

-Featured Birds: More than 190 species have been counted here by eBirders.
+Featured Birds: About 200 species have been counted here by eBirders.
 The Swallow-tailed Kite is part of the Crowley logo and has been seen on the property since the early pioneer days.
 Barred Owl, Red-shouldered Hawk, Bald Eagle and Red-headed Woodpecker nest here.
 Northern Harrier and Sandhill Crane are often seen from the tower.
 The tower offers good views of the marsh, but a scope is helpful.
-During migration, warblers may be spotted almost anywhere; the strategically placed benches on the boardwalk offer handy viewing places.
+During migration, warblers may be spotted almost anywhere.

-Insider’s Tip: Seasonally, usually beginning in October, a guided, “early morning bird walk” is offered specially for birders on one day of each month—usually a Friday.
-Gates open sometime between 7:00 and 7:30 a.m. and promptly close 5-10 minutes later, so cars line up at the gate to be sure of entry.
-As with general admission, contact the Nature Center for all details before visiting.
+Insider’s Tip: Seasonally, usually beginning in October and continuing through April, a guided, “early morning bird walk” is offered specially for birders every Friday.
+Gates open at 7:30 a.m. and promptly close 5-10 minutes later, so cars line up at the gate to be sure of entry.
+The early morning walk takes birders to multiple Crowley locations, and may include a trail walk to the Observation Tower, trail conditions permitting, or, depending on birding opportunities, the walk might begin outside of the preserve proper, but overlooking it.
+For the guided walk, contact the Nature Center or email firstname.lastname@example.org for all details before visiting.
 If you happen to be birding at Myakka River State Park on a weekend or state holiday, you can reach Crowley through the north Myakka Park entrance (and vice versa).

 Address: 16405 Myakka Rd, Sarasota, FL 34240